kailash-manasarovar/statement/docs/timeline/2023/may.md

     - On the run up to the 12th June 2023, when I was supposed to have been so terrorized I would leave my studies at the conservatory and never come back, these triggering events became more frequent.
     - We can only guess at what was originally intended for me beyond 12th June 2023.
     - Whatever it was, my actions ensured it didn't happen, and teachers and staff at the conservatory had to double down and continue terrorizing me on into the following study year.
+    - Nevertheless, what *had* been happening to me up till then was sufficiently criminal to put a whole bunch of them in jail for a very long time.

 !!! danger "Further confirmation in December 2024?"
     - Just after posting this update: commit no: [2370a8d](https://github.com/kailash-manasarovar/statement/commit/2370a8dc918f1d6d6a7b6ce3c9c3765965e03275), I feel like tweeting it so I do: https://x.com/1FRGVN/status/1864692459860893752